Osprey Aura AG 65

 Osprey’s proven lineup of backpacking packs runs the gamut from simple entry-level haulers and ultralight builds to premium, feature-rich models.
 The Aura AG—and its men’s counterpart, the Atmos AG—falls right in the middle, deftly balancing weight, features, durability, and comfort.
 We put the 65-liter model to the test on a four-day backpacking trip along the Grand Canyon’s Escalante Route and were especially impressed by its hauling abilities and ventilation, even on hot days.
-Below we break down the Osprey Aura AG’s carrying comfort, weight, organization, ventilation, fit and sizing, and more.
-To see how the Aura stacks up, see our article on the best backpacking packs.
+Below we break down the Aura AG’s overall performance.
+To see how it stacks up to the competition, see our article on the best backpacking packs.

 Despite being loaded down with four days’ worth of food and gear and a few liters of water, I was immediately blown away by the Osprey Aura AG’s comfort.
 Simply put, it offers a more secure-feeling fit than any other pack I’ve worn.
 Most of the credit for this goes to Osprey’s Anti-Gravity backpanel (hence the “AG”): a tensioned mesh sheet that connects the back and hipbelt.
 While this creates a bit of space between my body and the pack, the flexible mesh actually brought the Aura noticeably closer to my body than other packs I’ve used and kept my back from weakening under the load.
 As seasoned backpackers know, a pack’s weight can be especially strenuous on the lower back, and the Aura’s added support and tensioning here were welcome additions.
 The well-padded shoulder straps have a similar body-hugging shape that’s both comfortable and offers a nice, snug fit (although you almost have to pry them open to get them on).